tanaybasak/designsystem/README.md

 # Patron

 Patron is a CSS framework.
-It follows the HCL guideliens and priniciples.
+It follows the HCL guidelines and priniciples.
 If you are working on HCL products, we recommend you to follow Patron.

   - Responsive - flexbox based
   - CSS3